 Logging in PowerShell

 Stop using Write-Host!
-Learn professional PowerShell logging with Write-Output, Start-Transcript, and structured logs.
-Includes reusable Write-Log function for EC2 Windows servers.
-Perfect for automation and troubleshooting production issues.
+Learn professional PowerShell logging with Write-Output, Start-Transcript, Write-EventLog, and structured logs.
+Includes reusable Write-Log function with timestamps and severity levels for EC2 automation and production troubleshooting.

 2 min read